 Technology is not the only change agent.
 Demographics are playing a huge role as well.
 The accounting industry is facing an upcoming wave of partner retirements.
 Many firm owners and senior CPAs who founded practices in past decades are now reaching retirement age, raising the question of who will take over their book of business.
 In fact, a startling statistic indicates that roughly 75% of CPAs (many of them firm owners) have reached retirement age in recent years.

-For a long time, succession planning in accounting often meant passing the firm to an internal partner or grooming a younger successor.
-But in a very small practice, there may be no obvious internal successor — many sole proprietors don’t have a second-in-command ready to buy them out.
-This is where mergers and acquisitions come into play.
-Rather than simply closing up shop, an aging practitioner can merge with or sell to another firm, ensuring continuity for clients and extracting value from the practice they built.
-M&A has thus become a viable succession solution for many small and mid-sized firms that lack a next generation of leadership.
+For many years, firm owners approached succession planning by passing the business to an internal partner or preparing a younger colleague to take over.
+In very small practices, however, that option often doesn’t exist.
+Many sole proprietors have no second-in-command ready to step in or buy them out.
+In these cases, mergers and acquisitions offer an alternative.
+Instead of closing the business, an aging practitioner can sell to or merge with another firm, which helps maintain continuity for clients and unlocks the value of the firm they built.
+M&A has become a practical succession strategy for many small and mid-sized firms without a clear next generation of leadership.

-All these conditions have attracted significant outside investment, kicking the accounting M&A trend into higher gear.
-In particular, private equity (PE) firms have turned their attention to accounting firms in a big way, especially in the United States and United Kingdom.
-The fragmented market and steady cash flows make the industry ripe for a “roll-up” strategy—buying up smaller firms and consolidating them under a larger platform to create value through scale.
-Private equity sponsors have been actively assembling platforms of accounting firms, executing a “buy-and-build” strategy across many small acquisitions.
+Private equity firms have increasingly focused on accounting firms, especially in the United States and the United Kingdom.
+The combination of a fragmented market and reliable cash flows makes the industry well-suited for a roll-up strategy.
+Investors buy smaller firms and consolidate them into a larger platform to generate value through scale.
+Many private equity sponsors are actively building these platforms, executing buy-and-build strategies across multiple small acquisitions.

 Valuation Multiples: What Are Accounting Firms Worth?